nf-core/sarek/docs/output.md

 The `CSV` files are auto-generated and can be used by `Sarek` for further processing and/or variant calling.

-See the the [`--input`](usage.md#--input) section in the usage documentation for further reading and documentation on how to make the most of them.
+See the [`--input`](usage.md#--input) section in the usage documentation for further reading and documentation on how to make the most of them.

 **Output directory: `{outdir}/preprocessing/csv`**